How to pay yourself as a business owner in Canada

 When should I start paying myself?

-You can start paying yourself as soon as your business has consistent positive cash flow and can comfortably cover its expenses.
-In the early days, many owners reinvest all profits back into the business to fuel growth.
+You can start paying yourself once your business has consistent positive cash flow and can cover its operating expenses.
+In the early stages, consider reinvesting profits to build a financial cushion.
+Once revenue stabilises and you've set aside two to three months of expenses, you're likely ready to begin regular payments.

 Can I change my payment method later?

-Yes, you can change your payment method.
-For example, a sole proprietor might later incorporate their business and switch from an owner's draw to a salary or dividends.
-It's a good idea to discuss major changes with an accountant.
+Yes, you can change your payment method as your business evolves.
+For example, a sole proprietor might later incorporate and switch from owner's draws to a salary or dividends.
+It's a good idea to discuss major changes with an accountant to understand the tax implications.

 What should I do in months when my business income is too low to pay me?

 Business income often fluctuates.
-If your business income is too low to pay you in a given month, you may need to skip or reduce your pay for that period.
-A personal emergency fund helps you manage these ups and downs.
+If your income is too low to pay yourself in a given month, you may need to skip or reduce your pay for that period.
+A personal emergency fund helps you manage these ups and downs without dipping into business reserves.

 Disclaimer